Early music activities and learning strongly influence the future abilities of a person. Even in the womb, a child's experiences are critical.

 Serious music study has been proven to improve academic performance, abstract thinking, and intelligence.
 Einstein credited his abilities with learning the violin as a toddler.

 I am happy to teach children of all ages.
-Lessons are individualized and age appropriate.
+Lessons are individualized and age-appropriate.

 I love to teach, am enthusiastic, motivating, and put my heart and soul into my lessons.